roopemyller/BMI-laskuri/README.md

 # BMI-laskuri
-One simple Java program to calculate your BMI (IN FINNISH)
+One simple Java program to calculate your BMI (SORRY IN FINNISH)